queeriouslabs/wegetit/README.md

 For lack of better terms, "definitions" describes the term-definition-paraphrase portions of WeGetIt, while "conversations" describes the broad collection of definitions.

+## page/flow - single-page version

+- The Page
+  - Overview/description of WeGetIt
+  - List of convos
+    - - for new convo
+    - Entry
+      - UUID anchor
+      - Title
+      - Description
+      - List of definitions
+        - - for new definition
+        - Entry
+          - UUID anchor
+          - Term + UUID indicating which initial definition of the term
+          - Initial definition
+          - List of Paraphrases
+            - - for new paraphrase
+            - Entry
+              - UUID anchor
+              - Yes/No judgment
+              - Paraphrase

+### Endpoints / API

+- `GET /`
+  Returns:
+  HTML rendering of the main page

+- `POST /conversations`

+  Parameters:

+  - title : String
+  - description : String

+  Returns:

+  - Redirect to the mainpage with an anchor to #ConversationID for a newly created conversation

+- `POST /conversations/:convo_id/definitions`

+  Parameters:

+  - term : String
+  - initial_definition : String

+  Returns:

+  - Redirect to the mainpage with an anchor to #DefinitionID for the newly created definition

+- `POST /conversations/:convo_id/definitons/:definition_id/paraphrases`

+  Parameters:

+  - paraphrase : String

+  Returns:

+  - Redirects to the mainpage with an anchor to #ParaphraseID for the newly created paraphrase

 ## pages/flows - minimal version

 - Main Page